Mahathi Fuel Transport and Storage Depot: Costs and funding

 The total cost of the project is budgeted at US$270 million.
 Of the total, US$70 million was borrowed from Equity Group.
 The remaining US$200 million was raised by the consortium member companies.

 Construction

 Construction began in 2017.
 As of September 2020, works were 80 percent complete, with commissioning expected in the first half of 2021.
 As of October 2021, construction was nearly complete, with commercial commissioning anticipated in December 2021.

 In January 2022, the New Vision newspaper reported that commercial operations were planned to begin in March 2022.
+Construction was completed in 2022 and the first shipment of fuel was received at the facility on 30 December 2022.

+Developments

+In August 2023 Mahathi Infra Uganda Limited secured funding from Africa Finance Corporation, in form of a loan amounting to US$95.25 million (USh353 billion) for the purpose of acquiring new infrastructure and expansion of this fuel depot.

+With the funding, MIUL plans to carry out the following: